Optimizing Data-driven Causal Discovery Using Knowledge-guided Search: Background

 Typically, any score-based approach has two main components:\textit{ (i) a search strategy} - to traverse the search space of candidate graphs\textit{ $G$, and (ii) a score function - }to evaluate the candidate causal graphs.

-\textbf{Score-function.} A scoring function $S(G,D)$ maps causal DAGs $G$ to a numerical score, based on how well $G$ fits to a given dataset $D$.
+\paragraph{Score Function} A scoring function $S(G,D)$ maps causal DAGs $G$ to a numerical score, based on how well $G$ fits to a given dataset $D$.
 A commonly used scoring function to select causal models is the Bayesian Information Criterion (BIC) (\cite{BIC}) which is defined below:

 where $n$ is the sample size used for training and $k$ is the total number of parameters.